The First Wives Club: Plot

-At the grand opening celebration, Morty and Shelly's relationship fizzles out, and he reconciles with Brenda as their son happily looks on.
-Shelly flirts with Bill, though he hesitantly asks her how old she is.
-Elise, now starring in a successful Broadway play, has begun dating a co-star.
-Annie, now more confident and self-assured, rejects Aaron when he asks to come back to her.
-After the party has ended, the three women reminisce and together triumphantly sing "You Don't Own Me".
+During the grand opening celebration, Morty concludes his affair with Shelly and reconciles with Brenda as their son Jason happily looks on.
+Shelly flirts with Bill, though he hesitantly probes her age.
+Elise, now starring in a successful Broadway play titled Of A Certain Age, has begun dating a co-star.
+Annie, now more confident and self-assured, rejects Aaron's request to rekindle their relationship.
+After the party, the three women reminisce and together triumphantly sing "You Don't Own Me", dancing into the streets.